 Private landlords provide 87% of all new student accommodation beds.

-Desires are changing, and substandard shared accommodation is no longer suitable for today’s student.
+Desires are changing, and substandard shared accommodation is no longer suitable for today’s students.
 The modern student is willing to pay a premium for functional housing in a great location, which looks amazing.

 Alongside affluent groups from the UK, there is a growing trend in overseas families choosing to send their children to the UK to study.
 In the year 2018/19, nearly half a million international students were studying in the UK.